tema-skakun/accessible-registration-form/README.md

 Website ["Can I use"](https://caniuse.com/?search=htmlFor) provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.

 [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) is an open-source, collaborative project documenting Web platform technologies, including CSS, HTML, JavaScript, and Web APIs.

+[axe-core](https://github.com/dequelabs/axe-core?tab=readme-ov-file) is an accessibility testing engine for websites and other HTML-based user interfaces.
+It's fast, secure, lightweight, and was built to seamlessly integrate with any existing test environment so you can automate accessibility testing alongside your regular functional testing.